 What does a business loan broker do?

 A person in this role will assist business owners and managers in getting finance.
-The first step in helping a client is determining their needs.
+The first step in helping a client is determining their business lending needs.
 With a wide range of commercial finance options available, it’s essential that the broker understands the business situation and reason for seeking loan options.
 Based on the reason for seeking the loan, the business finance broker can offer a range of options, including.

 - Cash flow loans